Ormat Technologies, Inc. research snapshot

 Business essence

-Ormat Technologies is paid by utilities and industrial buyers to provide baseload electricity from geothermal power plants under long-term PPAs.
-Customers pay because they need 24/7 renewable power that is dispatchable, unlike intermittent solar and wind.
+Ormat Technologies is paid by utilities, corporates, and hyperscalers to provide 24/7 baseload renewable electricity from geothermal power plants under long-term PPAs, plus energy storage and geothermal power equipment.
+Customers pay because they need dispatchable carbon-free power that intermittent solar and wind cannot reliably match without storage.

 Moat

-Ormats moat is built on proprietary geothermal technology (including the Ormega100 modular power plant), decades of operational data, long-term PPAs with creditworthy counterparties, interconnection to the grid, and significant barriers to entry in geothermal exploration, drilling, and permitting.
+Ormat's moat is built on proprietary geothermal technology, including the Ormega100 modular binary unit, decades of operational data, long-term PPAs with creditworthy counterparties, interconnection rights, and high barriers to entry in geothermal exploration, drilling, and permitting.
+The storage and product segments add optionality but also execution risk.

 Munger risk inversion

-The thesis fails if geothermal project development costs stay high relative to solar-plus-storage, debt becomes harder to service at current leverage levels, steam field output declines, regulatory permitting creates long delays, or the negative FCF forces equity dilution that destroys per-share value.
+The thesis fails if geothermal project development costs stay high relative to solar-plus-storage, debt becomes harder to service at current leverage, steam field output declines, EGS pilots or the Ormega100 rollout disappoint, regulatory permitting creates long delays, or the negative FCF forces equity dilution that destroys per-share value.

 Management

-CEO Doron Blachar has led the company through international expansion and technology development.
-The capital allocation track record is mixed given the high debt load and persistent negative FCF, but the company has maintained its dividend through cycles.
+CEO Doron Blachar has led Ormat through international expansion, EGS and storage initiatives, and a $1 billion convertible raise that reduced the cost of debt to about 3.9%.
+The capital allocation record is mixed given persistent negative FCF, but the company maintained its $0.12 quarterly dividend and refinanced on favorable terms.

 Industry trend

-Ormat sits at the intersection of renewable energy buildout and the growing demand for 24/7 carbon-free electricity from utilities, corporations, and potentially AI data centers.
-Geothermal is positionally advantaged as a baseload renewable, but economics face pressure from rapidly falling solar-plus-storage costs.
+Ormat sits at the intersection of renewable energy buildout and rising demand for 24/7 carbon-free electricity from utilities, corporates, and AI data centers, evidenced by PPAs with Google and Switch.
+Geothermal is positionally advantaged as baseload renewable, but economics face pressure from rapidly falling solar-plus-storage costs.

 Valuation and margin of safety

-At 53x trailing PE with negative FCF and 125.5% debt/equity, the valuation offers a thin margin of safety.
-The three-year scenario model suggests a base-case fair value near $91, implying downside from the current $109.77.
-Margin of safety would improve significantly near $85 or below.
+At 47x trailing PE with negative FCF and 1.26 debt/equity, the valuation offers a thin margin of safety.
+The three-year scenario model suggests a base-case fair value near $91, below the current $97.58.
+Margin of safety would improve meaningfully near $85 or below.

 Source-backed data